ewolf90/andromeda/README.md

 - **If you copy elements of Andromeda for your theme/website** (including, but not limited to, dark mode, the stylesheet editor, or the configuration page) please include the original [license and credits](https://github.com/ewolf90/andromeda/blob/master/LICENSE).

 ### Cookie Disclaimer
 This website uses a cookie to track each user's dark/light mode preference.
-If you're located in the European Union, you may want to include a notice to your users about the cookie.
 This theme **does not** track user any other user data.

 ### Screenshots